Dr. Pierre Capel on the Power of the Mind & the Science of Wim Hof

 Brown adipose tissues (BAT)

-One of two types of fat or adipose tissue (the other being white adipose tissue, or white fat) found in mammals.
-Its primary function is to generate body heat.
+One of two types of fat, or adipose, tissue (the other being white adipose tissue, or white fat) found in mammals.
+The primary function of brown adipose tissue is to generate body heat.
 In contrast to white adipocytes (fat cells), which contain a single lipid droplet, brown adipocytes contain numerous smaller droplets and a much higher number of mitochondria, which make it brown.
 Brown fat also contains more capillaries than white fat, since it has a greater need for oxygen than most tissues.

 Emotional pressure suffered for a prolonged period over which an individual perceives he or she has no control.
 It involves an endocrine system response in which occurs a release of corticosteroids.